MiSTer-devel/Amstrad-PCW_MiSTer/README.md

 * Dual bootloader to support booting all media types
 * Fixed corruption issue with RAMtest
 * Daisywheel port emulation to allow PCW915+ CPM to boot
-* CPC paging support, which fixes issues with various games
+* CPC paging support, which fixes issues with various games (e.g. Abadia, Head over Heels)

 ## Upcoming features
 The following features are coming shortly